rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 ## 🧠 Learning goal 🧠

-- **Solving the addressed problem with CrewAI:** We'll demonstrate how the CrewAI framework can drastically reduce the time required for podcast preparation by leveraging multi-agent AI systems.
-By employing [CrewAI Flows](https://docs.crewai.com/concepts/flows), we cut down the preparation time from 4 hours to just 2 minutes, achieving a 99% reduction in time spent, all for approximately $0.10!
+- **Solving the addressed problem with CrewAI:** We'll demonstrate how the CrewAI framework can drastically reduce the time required for podcast preparation by leveraging a multi-agent AI system.
+By employing [CrewAI Flows](https://docs.crewai.com/concepts/flows), we cut down the preparation time from 4 hours to just 1 minute, achieving a 99% reduction in time spent, all for approximately $0.12!

 > [!NOTE]
-> Keep in mind that this project is primarily a *proof-of-concept*.
-While it works well most of the time, occasional errors may occur, or the CrewAI output may not meet expectations.
-In such cases, rerunning the flow or using the *human-in-the-loop* feature should help resolve the issue.
+> The cost depends on the flow run, but it typically ranges between $0.11 and $0.13 when using [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) LLM.
+Even if it reaches $0.15, consider the value of your time.
+Would you trade $0.15 for 4 hours of manual work?
+>
+> I tested using a cheaper, less capable LLM, but errors can occur since these models work less effectively with CrewAI ([source](https://github.com/crewAIInc/crewAI/issues/103#issuecomment-1902667402)).
+Even if no errors happen, the final report tends to be of much lower quality.
+For this reason, I suggest using one of the top LLMs, like [Anthropic Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet), to ensure both reliability and high-quality output.

 <br>